DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Experimental Results

-Lastly, we analyze the verifiability performance of prior methods, we see that OpenAI DeepResearch is outperformed on both Citation Precision and Claim Coverage by the search AI's with GPT4.1, o3, Claude and Gemini models.
-The Claude search AI offers the highest Citation Precision, a score of $.701$ and Claim Coverage, a score of $.760$.
-Meanwhile, OpenAI's DeepResearch as well as the all other prior methods are unable to achieve a Citation Precision score beyond $.5$ and a Claim Coverage score beyond $.6$.
-We also note that the human-written exemplars appear to exhibit rather low Citation Precision and Claim Coverage scores, however these scores are not comparable to the metric measured for the LLM-based systems since our method for measuring verifiability metrics likely under-estimate the actual verifiability of human writing\footnotemark[1].
+Lastly, we analyze the Verifiability performance of prior methods.
+We see that OpenAI DeepResearch is outperformed on both Citation Precision and Claim Coverage by the search agents with GPT4.1, o3, Claude and Gemini models.
+The Claude search agent offers the highest Citation Precision, a score of $.701$ and Claim Coverage, a score of $.760$.
+Meanwhile, OpenAI's DeepResearch as well as the all other prior methods are unable to achieve a Citation Precision score beyond $.50$ and a Claim Coverage score beyond $.60$.
+We also note that the human-written exemplars appear to exhibit rather low Citation Precision and Claim Coverage scores, however these scores are under-estimate the actual verifiability of human writing\footnotemark[1].
 Overall, we see that prior LLM-based systems exhibit significant headroom for improvement.